A year ago today, google doodled Richard Oakes.

 And they let us know Indians are still here.
 The termination era was terminated except all the little Indians couldn’t be put back together on their land again.

 For people like me, I still like my tribe(s).
 I’m not Indian anymore, but I still love being part Ho-Chunk, Sac and Fox, and Pamunkey even if those tribes don’t exist on the citizenship test.
-I often wonder into which mist they disappeared.
+I often wonder into which mist they disappeared or if it just shouldn’t matter to those just joining the ranks of Americanness.

 When I was in my 20’s, a plastic surgeon looked at my nose and told me he could fix that shit for me.
 I told him no thanks, I like my Ho-Chunk nose.
 He reminded me that our society has certain standards of beauty.
-I told him, it’s all the better to smell that which sometimes gets piled higher and higher.
+Really?!
+I told him, it’s all the better to smell that which sometimes gets piled pretty high.
+And higher and higher.
+Not that I haven’t been wading through that stank for awhile.

 In some ways, I’ve been swimming upriver solo for a lifetime.